Visiting Killerton National Trust with children

 I always enjoy looking around stately homes and imagining what it must have been like to live in them.
 With two pre-schoolers more interested in getting muddy on the playground than playing princesses, this can be a challenge.
 However, the National Trust always has children’s trails around their properties and Tin Box Tot loves these.

 At Killerton her challenge was to find toy mice hidden in each room.
 An added bonus was the Rainbow Room upstairs in the resident fashion exhibition.
 The girls had draws full of different materials to pull out and turn into outfits using pegs and accessories.
-This year’s fashion exhibition ‘Fashion to dye for’ includes work by students from Exeter College.
-Please note that the exhibition is taking a break in 2017 for conservation work on the second floor of the house.

 All in all it took less than an hour to explore the house – just about the right amount of time with two small kids.